 - The second digit indicates the degree of protection of the equipment inside the enclosure against the harmful entry of various forms of moisture.

-- Our second digit is 4 - which means - Protection from splashed water, so safe against typical water splashes in a bathroom.
+- Our second digit is 4 or 5 - which means - Protection from splashed water, so safe against typical water splashes in a bathroom.

 6. How long is the cable supplied with the Electric Towel Rails?

 The Single Heat electric towel rails are supplied with a 1.2 metre length cable.
 The Variable Heat electric towel rails are supplied with a slightly longer 1.5m metre length cable.
 Both can simply be cut down to size as required for your bathroom.
 Should you need to extend these, you will need to ask your electrician to do this.
 It will need to be extended and not replaced, as you cannot open the element to put a new longer cable on it.

 7. What type of Heating Solution is used in Geyser Electric Towel Rails?

 Modern techniques mean we can now use a water based heating solution.
 Traditionally an oil based solution was used, but increased environmental concerns, rising costs of oil and the fact it was very messy if it ever leaked, have led to the perfect water substitute being adopted.
 Due to the volume of electric towel rails we sell, we have invested in a dedicated "Electric Prep Station" which dispenses the required amount of heating solution into the electric towel rail using pressurised hand levers.
 An overhead water tank contains the pre mixed solutions, which is made up from the following Glycol Compound Solutions:

 1. FERNOX™ Rust Inhibitor... which eliminates lime scale build up, prevents freezing of the radiator in winter and contains anti-corrosive properties.

 2. FERNOX™ Boiler Noise Silencer... which promotes a quieter operation when the heating solution starts to bubble inside.